A sparse semismooth Newton based proximal majorization-minimization algorithm for nonconvex square-root-loss regression problems: Numerical experiments

 \subsection{Numerical experiments for the square-root regression problems with nonconvex regularizers}

 In this section, we compare the performance of the ADMM and our PMM algorithm for solving the nonconvex square-root regression problem (\ref{eq:prob}).
 The relative KKT residual

 is adopted to measure the accuracy of an approximate optimal solution $\beta$.
 In our PMM algorithm, stage I is implemented to generate an initial point for stage I\!I and is stopped if $\eta_{\rm kkt}<10^{-4}$.
 The tested algorithms will be terminated if $\tilde{\eta}_{\rm kkt}<\tilde{\epsilon}_{\rm kkt}=10^{-6}$.
-In addition, the algorithms will also be stopped when they reach the pre-set maximum number of iterations (200 for stage I\!I of the PMM and 10000 for the ADMM).
+In addition, the algorithms are also stopped when they reach the pre-set maximum number of iterations (200 for stage I\!I of the PMM and 10000 for the ADMM) or the pre-set maximum running time of 4 hours.
+For each synthetic data set, the models are fitted on the training data set and the validation data set is used to select the regularization parameter $\lambda_{c}$.
+For each UCI data set, we adopt a tenfold cross validation to find the regularization parameter.
+The PMM algorithm is used to perform the cross validation.